 Lauren Eva is our Associate Director of Communications and Development.
 Affectionately known in the office as “Leva”, Lauren loves creating quality, concise pieces for NephCure and relishes every opportunity she gets to spend with NephCure families.
 Her favorite experience has to be Advocacy Day, where staff and patients from around the country speak directly with lawmakers about issues that are important to us—like increased research funding for FSGS and other kidney diseases.
 Lauren is a news junkie who just moved back to her beloved city of Detroit with her husband and their hound mix, Buster.

 Chelsey Fix is our Manager of Research Engagement.
 Chelsey came to NKI in 2014 as an intern after earning a biology degree from Temple University.
 She quickly worked her way to full time employment and loves working with the patient community and learning about people.
-Chelsey is currently pursuing a Master’s Degree in Public Health with a concentration on Epidemiology.
+In 2018, Chelsey earned her Master’s Degree in Public Health with a concentration on Epidemiology.
 She spends her free time being walked by her bulldog, Moose.

-Jessica Martin is our Chief Operating Officer, and Interim CEO, also known as the Captain of the NKI “Dream Team”.
-Jessica has been with NephCure for 4 years in various roles.
+Jessica Martin is our Chief Operating Officer and has been with NephCure since 2013 in various roles.
 She has previously worked in a range of managerial positions in the IT industry with a focus in Project and Program Management.
 She holds a bachelor’s degree in technical theatre from West Chester University, where she specialized in Stage Management.
 Jessica and her husband have 3 girls under 10 and her whole life is very similar to herding cats.

-Ciara Trainor is our Operations Coordinator.
+Ciara Trainor is our Operations Manager.
 Ciara has previously worked with different nonprofits in the Philadelphia area.
 She is inspired by the sense of purpose and passion of everyone at NKI.
-Ciara’s motto is “Cheese = Joy” and believes there nothing like a little cheddar to make any day grate.
+Ciara’s motto is “Cheese = Joy” and believes there’s nothing like a little cheddar to make any day grate.
 Sorry….that was a little cheesy.

 Meredith Wilson is the National Events Manager.
 Meredith started at NKI in 2014 as an intern and it wasn’t long before we hired her full time.
 Meredith takes care of the massive logistics involved with running 40+ events throughout the year.
 Additionally, she is our resident skee ball pro and wedding coordinator.